-Amongst mixed beverages, the G&T must be considered royalty - it's British after all!
-Its origins date back to the 1600s when quinine, which gives tonic its distinctive bitterness, was first used to help ward off malaria, with the first quinine tonics marketed in the 1850s.
+Amongst mixed beverages, the G&T must be considered royalty - it's British, after all!
+Cocktail legend traces its origins back to the 1600s when quinine, which gives tonic its distinctive bitterness, was used to help ward off malaria, with the first quinine tonics marketed in the 1850s.
 Schweppes launched his London-made Indian Tonic Water in the 1870s, the name referencing the popularity of tonic water with British ex-pats in the Raj.
-Where it is also accepted the G&T was first mixed and grew in popularity during the second half of the nineteenth century.

 On Black Monday, 19 October 1987, when the world's stock markets crashed, the Dow Jones dropped by what is still the greatest percentage loss of all time - more than 22%.